CircleOfNice/CoreWorker/README.md

 ```
 The example ignores the timeout, since we promise that only this time it's really acceptable to wait until the end of days for our copy operation to finish :astonished:.
 So ```process.death``` allows you to omit this parameter, even though this isn't recommended and even forbidden when awaiting the ready state of a process.

-## Example 3 -Use a process as a stream
+## Example 3 - Use a process as a stream
 This example shows how to compose single processes unix-style.
 But instead of using the pipe operator | (e.g. ```cat file.txt | grep something```), we can combine them with the canonical "pipe" method exposed by every node.js stream:

 So let's assume that we want to read a file ```/private/movie/project```, ...